Here’s What the Feds Found in Jeffrey Epstein’s Manhattan Mansion

-Federal authorities revealed Monday that a raid on Jeffrey Epstein’s Manhattan mansion turned up hundreds of nude photos of girls and young women—and notes and messages that allegedly back up new sex-trafficking charges against him.
+Federal authorities revealed Monday that a raid on Jeffrey Epstein’s Manhattan mansion turned up hundreds of nude photos of girls and young women; notes and messages that allegedly back up new sex-trafficking charges against him; and a massage table with sex toys.

-The details were disclosed in a memo filed by the U.S. Attorney’s Office in Manhattan laying out its reasons for asking the court to hold the billionaire financier without bail until trial.
+The details were disclosed by the U.S. Attorney’s Office in Manhattan as it laid out its reasons for asking the court to hold the billionaire financier without bail until trial.

 It said Epstein’s vast wealth and international holdings make him an “extreme flight risk”—and noted that he is in serious jeopardy of spending the rest of his life behind bars because of the evidence against him.